-Laural’s current project is a commission from the Mark Taper Forum for one of three California Plays.
+Laural’s current project is a commission from the Mark Taper Forum for one of four California

-her most recent piece, Dynamite in to a musical with composer Steven Argila.
+turning her most recent piece, Dynamite in to a musical with composer Steven Argila.
 Dynamite

-explores the union-backed 1910 bombing of the Los Angeles Times – an act of industrial terror that took
+explores the union-backed 1910 bombing of the Los Angeles Times – an act of industrial terror that

 In the fall of 2011 she developed and directed a non-musical production of the piece in collaboration with her students and

 In Fall of 2012, Speeltheater Holland and Childsplay collaborated to bring the European version of Rock

 Paper Scissors, co-written and directed with collaborator Corey Madden, to the U.S. for a limited